 Overview

-When a user connects to a room, LiveKit server dispatches a request to available agent servers.
+When LiveKit server receives a dispatch request, it routes the request to an available agent server.
 The first available agent server accepts the job and starts the agent session.
 An overview of the server lifecycle is as follows:

 - Agent server registration: Your agent code registers itself as an "agent server" with LiveKit server, then waits on standby for requests.

-- Job request: When a user connects to a room, LiveKit server sends a request to an available agent server.
-An agent server accepts and starts a new process to handle the job.
-This is also known as agent dispatch.
+- Job request: A dispatch request is sent to LiveKit server — either explicitly via the AgentDispatchService API or automatically when a user connects to a room.
+LiveKit routes the request to an available agent server, which accepts it and starts a new process to handle the job.
+To learn more, see agent dispatch.

 - Job: The job initiated by your entrypoint function.
 This is the bulk of the code and logic you write.
 To learn more, see Job lifecycle.